hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 Where ever any_var_or_value is mentioned wrt instructions, it could represent int or string or binary buffer variable or value.

-####### XCasting Var/Value
+####### XOps based values

-Where ever a Var or Value is requried to be specified, if one specifies !XYZ(Var_or_Value[, Var_or_value]), then !XYZ will be interpreted has xcasting.
+Where ever a Var or Value is requried to be specified, if one specifies !XYZ(Var_or_Value[, Var_or_value]), then !XYZ will be interpreted has a xop.

-NOTE: one can chain some of the xcasts ie !XYZ(!ABC(Var_or_Value)) if required.
+NOTE: one can chain some of the xops ie !XYZ(!ABC(Var_or_Value)) if required.

-NOTE: XCasting can only be used wrt source operands, if used wrt a dest operand, it will exit with error.
+NOTE: XOps can only be used wrt source operands, if used wrt a dest operand, it will exit with error.

-NOTE: One can use spaces wrt xcast tokens, to make it easy to read.
+NOTE: One can use spaces around xop's operands/data, to make it easy to read.
 So

 * !ABC(abc,xyz) and !ABC(abc, xyz) both represent the same xcasting.

 * !ABC("a b c", xyz) ie !ABC( "a b c", xyz)

-Currently the following xcasting are supported
+Currently the following XOps are supported

-######## String related
+######## String Casting related

 * !str, this is interpreted has